emmo-repo/EMMO/doc/emmodoc/introduction.md

   to) to itself, i.e. that its domain is a subclass of its range.
   Ex. `hasRelative` (given that everybody has themselves as relative).

-* _ireflexive_; means that a property cannot relate any invividual to itself.
+* _irreflexive_; means that a property cannot relate any invividual to itself.
 Ex. `hasParent` (nobody can be their own parent).

 #### Data property axioms
-Data properties expresses relations between individuals and literals.
+Data properties express relations between individuals and literals.
 Axioms for data properties include _subproperty_, _domain_, _range_
 _equivalence_, _disjointness_ and _functional_ with the same meaning
 as for object properties.